Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - issue_id          UUID, FK → Issue, NOT NULL
 - author_id         UUID, FK → User, NOT NULL
 - content           TEXT, NOT NULL
-- created_at        TIMESTAMP, NOT NULL
+- created_at        TIMESTAMPTZ, NOT NULL
-- updated_at        TIMESTAMP, NOT NULL
+- updated_at        TIMESTAMPTZ, NOT NULL
-- deleted_at        TIMESTAMP, nullable            -- soft delete
+- deleted_at        TIMESTAMPTZ, nullable            -- soft delete
 ```

 ### CommentMention